Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Watcher/Getting_Started/sensecap_watcher_looks_tool.md

 ### Uploading Your Custom Animation

 Once you have your series of PNG images ready, it's time to bring your custom animations to life on your Watcher.
 Connect your Watcher to the SenseCraft APP and navigate to the "Animation" page.
 Here, you'll find several Watcher states that allow for animation customization, including **Standby**, **Listening**, **Speaking**, **Watching Space**, and **Greeting**.
-Currently, the **Watching Space** and **Greeting** states are available for modification, while the others are still under development.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/watcher_getting_started/43.png" style={{width:250, height:'auto'}}/></div>